 The cost of health care benefits is among the largest expense items for most employers.
 Along with comprehensive healthcare reform, self-insured employers are facing additional pressures to ease the financial strain through conducting audits of their benefits plans.
 Industry experts in Human Resources along with Internal Audit executives commonly recommend that all sponsors of health care benefit plans periodically conduct an independent audit of their third-party claims administrators.
 Many employers have never conducted an audit, yet they provide draft authority on their bank account for the third-party administrator to issue funds to pay the organization’s health care claims.
 Increased scrutiny by the Department of Labor relative to proper discharge and monitoring of fiduciary duties by employers and/or sponsors of group health plans may be reason enough to conduct an audit.
 Plan sponsors put a lot of effort into designing health care benefits for their employees and want to be assured that these benefits are being provided at the right cost.

-Below is a listing of popular comprehensive benefits auditing solutions to both self-insured and fully-insured organizations.
+Below is a listing of popular comprehensive benefits auditing solutions for both self-insured and fully-insured organizations.

 Optelcon’s MBR audits focus on accurate billing and coding of Inpatient claims using the billing/coding rules and guidelines established by the Centers for Medicare and Medicaid Services (“CMS”), which create the standard billing/coding practices for facilities in this country.
 Our MBR audit services also take into consideration coding norms from other well-respected authoritative sources and industry publications (e.g., the American Medical Association, also known as the “AMA”).
 In short, the results and recommendations presented in our MBR audit reports are sound and extremely defensible.
 Such areas of focus include:

-Below is a listing of popular comprehensive benefits auditing solutions to both self-insured and fully-insured organizations.
+Below is a listing of popular comprehensive benefits auditing solutions for both self-insured and fully-insured organizations.

 Electronic claims payment systems minimize errors, but the complete claims payment process relies on human judgment.
 Multiple combinations of factors exist that attribute to claims payment issues such as:

 Audit IQ is a Health care claims auditing software designed to efficiently and effectively identify errant payments.
-Users include: Insurance Carriers, Third Party Administrators, Self-paying Employers, Employers, and Employee Benefit Consultants/Brokers.
+Users include Insurance Carriers, Third Party Administrators, Self-paying Employers, Employers, and Employee Benefits Consultants/Brokers.

 The Dental module comes pre-configured with categories that effectively audit dental claims.
 Using the American Dental Association’s Current Dental Terminology (CDT) code set, AUDiT iQ™ can intelligently assess benefit design metrics related to co-insurance, exclusions, deductibles, maximum benefits, and others.[/accordion]